nbogie/p5.neill-utils/README.md

+### What's this?

-A p5 addon library for my personal use containing various utility methods (zip, repeat, collect)
+A p5 addon library just for my personal use containing various utility methods (zip, repeat, collect).

+It is janky, badly designed, subject to change, and not currently recommended for use by others.

+This document, then, is mostly notes to myself.

 ### usage

-This is intended to be used in a global mode p5.js script (not as an ES module) Add
+This is intended to be used in a global mode p5.js script (not as an ES module).

+Add

 ```html